neoblackxt/AnyWebView/README.md

 Android Framework should be selected in LSPosed.

-A webview app must be installed for all users (or in all spaces) to be selectable.
+A webview app must be installed for all users (or in all spaces, so-called Dual app, Second space, etc.) to be selectable.
 Maybe deleting redundant users is alternative. adb command:

 Enable "[redundant packages](https://chromium.googlesource.com/chromium/src/+/HEAD/android_webview/docs/quick-start.md#valid-package-is-not-installed_enabled-for-all-users)" (Maybe it won't work, but that's OK.):